alfafimel/INDEPENDENT-PROJECT-WEEK-1-PREP/README.md

 M_Area_Ha: total maize crop area for the subcounty (Ha)
 S_Prod_Tot: total productivity for the sorghum for the subcounty (Kg)
 M_Prod_Tot: total productivity for the maize for the subcounty (Kg)

+## Career Planning
+Overview

+In this part of the assessment, you will be required to write a career development plan for your data science career.
+This will involve recording, reflecting, tracking, planning and reviewing the steps that you will take for the next five years of your data science career.
+Your career plan can take into account of any career path that you would want to undertake i.e. employment, entrepreneurship, consulting, etc.

+You will be required to provide a write up (Google Docs Document) outlining your Data Science career plan.
+You can use the learnings from this week’s sessions.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)